jmrada14/sairtun-v1/src/content/helloWorld.md

 ###Interests
 - I found Game Theory pretty interesting, in fact I've been studying non-cooperative games for a "long" time.

-- I am passionate about software development, I think it is one great way to help society if used wisely.
+- I am passionate about software development, I think it is a great way to help society if used wisely.

 - I am an InfoSec and 'Cypherpunk' enthusiast, I found cryptography and penetration testing really interesting.